chaoss/community/how-to-contribute/teams-at-chaoss.md

 # Teams at CHAOSS
 This document will lead you through all the current teams in CHAOSS and whom to contact.
+Also maintained with a [spreadsheet](https://docs.google.com/spreadsheets/d/1LLL4fRJKA8U54FcD2aBKtpURxipkeqKtiJ2-AopXOT4/edit#gid=0).

 Expectations: You won't get an action item in the first week.
 You'll likely have to sit in a few meetings to understand what's going on.
 Hang out with us.
 Learn.
 Contribute.